Odon Winkelpleck Public Library

 The loan period is three weeks for books, musical CDs, audiobooks, and non-fiction videos.
 Magazines and feature videos have a loan period of one week.
 A few materials are designated reference and are for in-library use only.
 Most items may be renewed one or two times if they are not reserved.
 Phone renewals are allowed.

-Fines are assessed for late returns at the rate of 25¢ per item per open day for all.
+Fines are assessed for late returns at the rate of 25¢ per item per open day.
 Patrons with $10 or more in outstanding fines will not be able to borrow more materials.
 The maximum fine for an item that has been returned is $10 or the value of the item, whichever is less.

 New patrons are limited to five items, only three of which may be videos.
 Patrons who establish good return records may borrow more.
 Those with a history of lost or delinquent items and outstanding fines will be restricted to fewer items and must return all items and maintain a fine balance of less than $10 in order to borrow more.